 My sports design work, often done on spec, has been seen by millions after garnering coverage in publications such as Bleacher Report, Brand New, FOX Sports, ESPN's UniWatch, and AgencySpy.
 What's the secret?
 The professional presentation of my work is what most often causes people to confuse my designs with the "real" thing.
 And much like my advertising work, I put a lot of thought into how my design choices ladder up to a larger brand story, which ends up making my work more interesting and shareable.

 Often regarded as a creative utility man, when I obnoxiously say I can write, art direct, design, shoot and edit photos/film/video — I actually can.
 While this may be confusing to more traditional shops, it’s actually pretty simple to me because I take exactly the same creative approach no matter what I do — I’m here to tell stories.
 I don’t lean towards one discipline, I don’t prefer one over the other.
 Whether I need to write, design, or shoot a story, it’s all the same process in my head.
 The words I write should paint a picture just like my visuals should tell a story.
 I’m a creative in the truest sense, I don’t need any one label to define what I can do.

 Before “selling out” to work in advertising, I spent my formative years as a comedian and filmmaker.
-I wrote and performed at improv comedy theaters all over Chicago including The Second City and iO Theater, was (briefly) a headline contributor to The Onion, and was creating content before content creation was even a thing by writing, producing, and directing digital shorts.
+I wrote and performed at improv comedy theaters all over Chicago including The Second City and iO Theater, was a headline contributor to The Onion, and began creating content before content creation was even a thing by writing, producing, and directing digital shorts.
 While no longer performing, I still stay busy in my free time by writing and developing pilots and screenplays with my content partners in Los Angeles.